paulfioravanti/phoenix-and-elm/README.md

 ## Deployment Notes

-[Heroku][] is used to deploy each branch to it's own app.
+[Heroku][] was originally used to deploy each branch to it's own app.
 The git remotes look like this:

 ```sh
 $ git remote -v